absorensen/numbers_go_brrrr/m1_memory_hierarchies/s3_computational_graphs.md

 at the end of the matrix loop which wins ever so slightly.

 It's hard to make a general conclusion based on that, without going a lot deeper, but in any case, you should always test and measure!
-Now, you can either continue on reading the material or go to the next section to get a general introduction to GPUs.
-We will be using the GPU on your laptop, with no CUDA involved, to see if we can make this even faster.

 _________________